What is a scholarship?

 Each spring, the Foundation hosts an event in which scholarship donors and their scholarship recipient have the opportunity to meet and learn more about one another at the event.

 As older adults getting married, we didn't need to have a traditional gift registry.
 Instead, we endowed the scholarship and asked guests to donate.
 Now the scholarship could continue in perpetuity.
 We felt it was the best way to assist students while celebrating a special time.
 Read More

-For more information please contact Lauren Chilvers, Scholarship and Special Project Coordinator at firstname.lastname@example.org or 847.925.6305.
+For more information please contact Lauren Chilvers, Manager, Scholarships and Special Projects at firstname.lastname@example.org or 847.925.6305.